bath-bcss/Technical-Labs/docs/UNIX_shell.md

 they are treated as one parameter.
 One common style of parameter is a "flag".
 Flags look like the `-a` and `-m` above and generally alter the command's behaviour in some way.

 Different commands take different parameters in different orders.
-How can you possibly know how they should be input?
-You can loook at the `man` pages.
+How are you meant to know these parameters?
+You can look at the `man` pages.

 Man Pages
 ---------

-Man is short for manual, and indeed the man pages are the manual for each command.
-Man pages contain information like how to use a command, what it does, what parameters it requires, along with optional parameters and flags.
+Man is short for manual, as the man pages are the manual for each command.
+Man pages contain information like how to use a command, what it does, what parameters it requires, along with the command's optional parameters and flags.

-To look up the man page for a command use the command:
+To look up the man page for a command use:

 ```bash
 man <command>
 ```

-Then scroll with the arrow keys, or `d` and `u` for down and up, and press the `q` key to exit the man page.
+Scroll through the manual with the arrow keys (or `d` and `u` for down and up), and press the `q` key to exit the man page.

-Man pages are an essential resource for learning UNIX, and a great quick refrence if you forget parameters or flags for a command.
+Man pages are an essential resource for learning UNIX, and a great quick reference if you forget parameters or flags for a command.

-You can also use man pages to find commands, by using the command:
+You can also use man pages to find commands, by using:

 ```bash
 man -k <keyword>